microsoft/ivy/doc/examples/client_server_example.md

 # Generalization tools

-Let's consider the procees we just used to arrive at an inductive invariant.
+Let's consider the process we just used to arrive at an inductive invariant.
 We took the following steps:

 - Find a simple counterexample to induction